9 Things Tour Players Do That You Don't

 (Image credit: Getty Images)

-Seeing the shot in your head is something the pros do on every single shot they are faced with, but amateurs rarely do this.
+Seeing the shot in your head is something the pros do on every single shot they are faced with, and is a key part of their pre-shot routine, but amateurs rarely do this.
 Doing so can help narrow your focus and give you a clear idea on the shot you want to play.
 It can also be hugely beneficial to your game because it acts as a positive mental rehearsal for your shot.

 8. Practise with purpose